 Take Your Group Beyond Mount Rushmore

 The opportunity to stand before the four granite faces of Mount Rushmore draws millions of visitors to our area each year.
 If your group has been there and done that, you might be wondering what else our area has to offer.
-To build an itinerary that goes beyond Mount Rushmore, we asked Travel Professionals to answer a series of questions to help us determine the perfect activities for your group in Rapid City and the Black Hills of South Dakota.
+To build an itinerary that goes beyond Mount Rushmore, we asked Travel Trade Planners to answer a series of questions to help us determine the perfect activities for your group in Rapid City and the Black Hills of South Dakota.

 Where Should We Stay: Downtown Or Near The Interstate

 Many know that the heart of Rapid City is found downtown.
 Dancing fountains, unique shops, some of the region's best street art and more are found in this vibrant, yet cozy part of town.
 There are several hotels to choose from in the downtown area that provide walking access to some of the best things Rapid City has to offer.